Everything You Need to Know About Pennsylvania Corporations:

 How much does it cost to start a Pennsylvania corporation?

 $125.
-This is the fee the Bureau of Corporations and Charitable Organizations charges for filing Articles of Incorporation.
+This the fee the Bureau of Corporations and Charitable Organizations charges for filing Articles of Incorporation.

 How long does it take to start a Pennsylvania corporation?

 Anywhere from 10-20 days unexpedited.
 On average, it takes 10 days if you file online and about 15 days by mail.
 Expediting is available, but really expensive—same-day service (received before 10 a.m.) is $100.
 3-hour service (received before 2 p.m.) is $300.
 And 1-hour service?
 If it’s received before 4 p.m., it’ll cost $1,000.
 Expediting is also only available if you drop off your filing in person.
 In Harrisburg.
 During business hours.

 If you hire Northwest to start your corporation, we file online and typically have your Pennsylvania corporation formed within 20 days.

 Does a Pennsylvania corporation need a business license?

 The Commonwealth of Pennsylvania doesn’t have a general license for all businesses, but some local areas do.
 If you operate in Harrisburg, for example, you’re required to obtain a Business Privilege and Mercantile License ($50/year).

 For some license applications you may need an EIN or a certified copy of your Articles of Incorporation.
 At Northwest, we can streamline the process and get these for you—simply add on these items during checkout.